Prema Katha Chitram

-The film was successful at the box office, emerging among top 5 Telugu films in the year 2013.
+The film was successful at the box office, emerging among the top 5 Telugu films in the year 2013.
 The film was remade in Kannada as Chandralekha with Chiranjeevi Sarja and in Tamil as Darling with G. V. Prakash Kumar.
 The film is listed among the "25 Greatest Telugu Films Of The Decade" by Film Companion.
+The film had a sequel in 2019 with a different cast reprising the roles, however, it became a failure at box office.

 Plot

-The movie starts with Sudheer Babu, Praveen and Nanditha plan a group suicide because of their failures in their respective lives.
-Firstly they try to fulfill their last wishes before leaving this world.
+The movie starts with Sudheer Babu, Praveen, and Nanditha planning a group suicide because of their failures in their respective lives.
+Firstly, they try to fulfill their last wishes before leaving this world.
 Nanditha wants to steal a new car and Sudheer wants to slap the local MLA in his own house.
-After stealing a new car and slapping the local MLA, the trio flees away from there to a nearby resort after escaping from the police.
-At the resort, the car is stolen and the trio enters the resort to have some food.
-There, yet another suicide aspirant joins them and the four reach the farmhouse.
+After stealing a new car and slapping the local MLA, the trio flees to a nearby farmhouse owned by Praveen's boss after escaping from the police.
+The car is stolen when the trio enter a restaurant to have some food.
+There, yet another suicide aspirant named Nellore Giri joins them and the four reach the farmhouse.
 There, Praveen and Nanditha, who is in love with Sudheer, plans to postpone their suicide for three days so that they can prevent Sudheer from committing suicide due to love failure.

 Their plan turns successful and in that interval of three days, all the four get close to each other.
 Sudheer develops feelings for Nanditha but hesitates to tell her for fear of being humiliated by her.
 At the end of the third day, Praveen asks Nanditha to kiss Sudheer to divert from death, per male psychology.
 He meanwhile requests Sudheer to kiss Nanditha as she wants to experience her first kiss before dying to which Sudheer accepts with shame and shyness.
 As he tries to kiss her, a ghost enters the body of Nanditha, who forces Sudheer out of there.
 A flabbergasted Sudheer runs out of the room.
 Whenever Nanditha shows her feelings to Sudheer and Sudheer reacts to it by hugging or touching her, the ghost enters her body and scares Sudheer away.
-Unaware of the ghost's entry into her body, Nanditha grew depressed.
+Unaware of the ghost's entry into her body, Nanditha grows depressed.

 That night Sudheer learns about Nanditha, a hotel management student who falls for him, her neighbor.
 Sudheer never observes her and his intimacy with another girl leads Nanditha to plan to propose to Sudheer at any cost.
 Praveen, who wants to prevent Sudheer from killing himself, uses this opportunity and plans the combined suicide.
-Thus the four are aware that they are not going to die.
+Thus, the four are aware that they are not going to die.
 When Praveen hears Sudheer describing Nanditha as a ghost, he rushes to Nanditha's room to scold her and ask for an apology to Sudheer, only to see the ghost enter her body and thrash him.
-That night, too experiences the ghost's fury at its villainous best.
-The trio decides to distance themselves from her and always stay together.
+Giri too experiences the ghost's fury at its villainous best.
+The trio decide to distance themselves from her and always stay together.